khanhbrandy/Income_prediction/README.md

 # Income_prediction
-An project of predicting income level
+A project of predicting income level